Remembering Red Cross and Red Crescent colleagues killed in Israel, Gaza and the West Bank

 Many other PRCS staff lost their lives as they responded in hospitals, after spending months on site away from their loved ones.

-In January this year, Naeem Hasan Al-Jabali and Khalid Kulab, were both killed near the gate of the PRCS Al-Amal Hospital in Khan Younis.
+In January, Naeem Hasan Al-Jabali and Khalid Kulab, were both killed near the gate of the PRCS Al-Amal Hospital in Khan Younis.

 Another colleague, Hedaya Hamad, director of the Youth and Volunteers Department at PRCS was killed at the Society’s headquarters, on the same site.